zzaimeche/saltwikiclone/Workflow.md

 # Submitting patches

-Patches are always cherry-picked by Support Team from the upstream from a corresponding version.
+Patches are always cherry-picked from the upstream from a corresponding version.
 To submit a patch, please:

 * Open a bug in Bugzilla
 * Describe what it does